Email & Password

-It seems that no matter what the medicines regulations say or how many adjudications the Advertising Standards Authority (ASA) issue on the subject, the practice of promoting the prescription only medicine of botulinum toxin, Botox® being one of the brand names, to the general public is still very much being done by UK clinics on a daily basis.
+It seems that no matter what the medicines regulations say or how many adjudications the Advertising Standards Authority (ASA) issues on the subject, the practice of promoting the prescription-only medicine of botulinum toxin, Botox® being one of the brand names, to the general public is still very much being done by UK clinics on a daily basis.

 From August 2012, the relevant UK legislation covering the advertising of medicines to the public is Part 14 of the Human Medicines Regulations 2012.
 This codifies and has replaced the Medicines (Advertising) Regulations 1994 and the Medicines (Monitoring of Advertising) Regulations 1994.